-PURPOSE 1 The purpose of this bylaw is to regulate the City's public spaces and other areas in a manner that supports fairness, fosters safe and viable communities and the well-being of the environment, and promotes responsible stewardship of City assets and resources.
-DEFINITIONS 2 (1) Unless otherwise specified, words used in this bylaw have the same meaning as defined in the Municipal Government Act , RSA 2000, c M-26.
-(2)) In this bylaw: (a) "bylaw enforcement officer" means a (i) peace officer appointed pursuant to the Peace Officer Act , SA 2006, c P-3.5; (ii) bylaw enforcement officer appointed pursuant to the Enforcement Bylaw, Bylaw 16368; or (iii) police officer appointed pursuant to the Police Act , RSA 2000, c P-17; (b) "City" means The City of Edmonton; (c) "City Manager" means the City's chief administrative officer or delegate; (d) " designated " includes identifying an area, location, or object by temporary or permanent signage or other marking, or publishing a list of designated areas, locations, or objects; (e) "Edmonton Transit Service" means the City's municipal passenger transportation system;
+PURPOSE 1 and ot and vi urpose of this bylaw is to regulate the City's public spaces ther areas in a manner that supports fairness, fosters safe iable communities and the well-being of the environment, romotes responsible stewardship of City assets and rces.
+DEFINITIONS 2 (1) same i s otherwise specified, words used in this bylaw have the meaning as defined in the Municipal Government Act , 2000, c M-26.
+(2) In this s bylaw: (a) "bylaw enforcement officer" means a (i) peace officer appointed pursuant to the Peace Officer Act , SA 2006, c P-3.5; (ii) bylaw enforcement officer appointed pursuant to the Enforcement Bylaw, Bylaw 16368; or (iii) police officer appointed pursuant to the Police Act , RSA 2000, c P-17; (b) "City" means The City of Edmonton; (c) "City Manager" means the City's chief administrative officer or delegate; (d) " designated " includes identifying an area, location, or object by temporary or permanent signage or other marking, or publishing a list of designated areas, locations, or objects; (e) "Edmonton Transit Service" means the City's municipal passenger transportation system;